willstepp/writings/hunger/hunger-notes.md

 At the crevasse he remembers leaping from a too high branch into hi fathers arms, that is what gives him the courage to fall in.
 Then he discovers the tunnel up.
 On the other side he makes a bridge from tree branches.

-It was a blessing to be able to do for others.
+(THIS NEEDS IN THE STORY) It was a blessing to be able to do for others.
 Not a burden as so many thought.
 This he knew.
 As a boy he had not known this.
 But he was no longer a boy and he knew.

-Come back to me again.
+(THIS NEEDS IN THE STORY) Come back to me again.
 Do not die out in my heart.
 I need you with me.

 xDocumentary on Native American Tribes before European Colonization: